 Stricter co-ops even specify requirements for the type of income which may be used to compute the debt-to-income ratio.
 It’s not uncommon to see co-op board restrict qualifying income to ‘active’ income as opposed to passive income, such as dividends and social security.

-Buying a condo also has other benefits such as a more flexible sublet policy and fewer overall restrictions on how you can use your own apartment.
-If you can manage with the smaller space of a condo and you don’t foresee the need to sell prematurely in order to upsize, then it’s probably best to opt for a condo.
+If you can manage with the smaller space of a condo and you don’t foresee the need to sell prematurely in order to up-size, then it’s probably best to opt for a condo.

 If you need maximum space and do not foresee moving out of NYC or renting your apartment, then a co-op is your best option.